MicrosoftDocs/powerbi-docs/powerbi-docs/includes/rls-desktop-define-roles.md

     >[!NOTE]
     >You can't define a role with a comma, for example `London,ParisRole`.

-5. Under **Tables**, select the table to which you want to apply a DAX rule.
+5. Under **Tables**, select the table to which you want to apply a DAX (Data Analysis Expression) rule.

 6. In the **Table filter DAX expression** box, enter the DAX expressions.
 This expression returns a value of true or false.
 For example: ```[Entity ID] = “Value”```.